-Industrial Accidents including petro-chemic transportatio accidents within the 50 m radius of the event site Oil Companies: Honour the directions issued by SEOC immediately for operational deployment of ERVs and they shall specifically designate officers not below the rank of General Managers to liaison with SEOC for operational deployment of the ERVs.
-The Oil PSUs shall ensure that ERVs have permanent mobile numbers issued and the numbers shall be intimated formally to SEOC such that SEOC can track the movement of the ERV during emergency numbers shall be intimated formally to SEOC such that SEOC
+Industrial Accidents including petro-chemical transportation accidents Most vigil Revenue: Evacuate 500 m; ensure compliance of all the following procedures by concerned departments; inform SEOC for availing the services of the National Disaster Response Force Fire Service: If fuel is leaking, water and foam mix shall be sprayed on to the leaking fuel Police: No public shall be permitted within 500 m radius; stop all transport from and leading to the site within 500 m radius; no vehicle shall enter the 50 m radius of the site other than Fire Service vehicles and the Emergency Response Vehicle of the concerned companies; no one other than Fire Service Personal and the experts of industries shall be permitted within the 50 m radius of the event site Oil Companies: Honour the directions issued by SEOC immediately for operational deployment of ERVs and they shall specifically designate officers not below the rank of General Managers to liaison with SEOC for operational deployment of the ERVs.
+The Oil PSUs shall ensure that ERVs have permanent mobile numbers issued and the numbers shall be intimated formally to SEOC such that SEOC can track the movement of the ERV during emergency deployment and ensure smooth movement through traffic control and Police escort. --- --